We love data, and we love checklists. So we decided to put one together for other business users in the software industry to share what we've learned.

 - 1 Methodology, so everyone acts consistently.

-This Data Project Checklist is about getting your delivery team working together, following a set of rules that will lead the project to success.
+Data projects are about getting your delivery team working together, following a set of rules that will lead the project to success.

 Now, let’s deep dive, and explore the magic of successful project management.